OHDSI/TheBookOfOhdsi/DataQuality.md

 |232437009         |Angioneurotic edema of larynx                                          |SNOMED       |            0|
 |10002472          |Angioneurotic edema, not elsewhere classified                          |MedDRA       |            0|

 The only potential orphan found that is actually used in the data is "Angioneurotic edema, sequela", which is not supposed to map to angioedema.
-This analyis therefore did not reveal any missing codes.
+This analysis therefore did not reveal any missing codes.

 ## Summary